Rangeeli Mahal Barsana: Kirti Mandir

-Kitri Mandir is a temple in Barsana.
+Kirti Mandir is a temple in Barsana.
 This temple is the only one of its kind in the whole world as it is a temple of the Hindu deity Kirti who was the mother of Shri Radha.
 This temple was inaugurated on 10 February 2019 on the auspicious occasion of Vasant Panchmi.
 This temple is having a deity of baby Radha in mother Kirti's lap.
 This temple was envisioned by Jagadguru Shri Kripalu Ji Maharaj.